NCAR/i-wrf/docs/Users_Guide/gettingstarted.rst

     module load apptainer

+Refer to `NCAR HPC User Documentation <https://ncar-hpc-docs-arc-iframe.readthedocs.io/>`_ for additional details.

 Jetstream2
 ^^^^^^^^^^

-If running on a Jetstream2 instance, Docker must be installed on the instance.
+If running on a `Jetstream2 <https://jetstream-cloud.org/index.html>`_ instance, Docker must be installed on the instance.
-The `instructions for installing Docker Engine on Ubuntu <https://docs.docker.com/engine/install/ubuntu/>`_ are very thorough and make a good reference, but we only need to perform a subset of those steps.
+The `instructions for installing Docker Engine on Ubuntu <https://docs.docker.com/engine/install/ubuntu/>`_ are very thorough and serve as a good reference, but we only need to perform a subset of those steps.
 These commands run a script that sets up the Docker software repository on your instance, then installs Docker::